-Since $\sigma$ is typically >1, one can be sure that r\= $\theta$ + $\sigma$ g>g.
-In the (unplausible) case where $\sigma$ <1, then in theory one could have r\<g.
-However this would then violate the transversality condition, so this would not be a steady-state (the net present value of future income flows would be infinite, and everybody would like to borrow infinite amounts against future resources, thereby pushing r upwards).
+&lt;sup>62 The IES is typically thought to be relatively small (between 0.2 and 0.5), so $\sigma$ is typically >1.
+In the (unplausible) case where $\sigma$ <1, in theory one could have r\<g.
+However this would then violate the transversality condition, so this would not be a steady-state (the NPV of future income flows is infinite, and everybody would like to borrow infinite amounts against future resources, thereby pushing r upwards).